 Housing and meals: Students will reside in single rooms at a clean, comfortable, and safe guesthouse within walking distance of the main program site and well known to Growing Health staff.
 The guesthouse is gated and has private, indoor bathrooms with flush toilets and hot showers, and a shared living room.
 Laundry facilities are available for a fee, or students can wash their own clothing.
 Meals will be provided by a hired cook at the guesthouse, and a group kitchen will be available for use as needed.

-Opportunities for Reflection: The group will meet on a weekly basis to reflect on the week prior as well as to anticipate the week to come.
-Discussions will cover topics such as: cultural differences encountered; ethical problems of working in low-income settings; the non-profit sector as a profession; progress towards personal goals; and others.
-Students will also be required to maintain a blog on their experiences in Rwanda, which they will update at least weekly.
+Reflection and Enrichment: The group will meet on a weekly basis, discussing topics such as: relationships between global poverty, malnutrition, and international development; cultural differences encountered; ethical problems of working in low-income settings; the non-profit sector as a profession; progress towards personal goals; and others.
+Students will also be required to maintain a blog.

-Other Opportunities: The group will learn about Rwandan culture and history including the Rwandan genocide by visiting well-known museums, as well as local peace villages that support Rwanda’s ongoing recovery efforts post-genocide.
+The group will learn about Rwandan culture and history, including the Rwandan genocide, by visiting well-known museums, as well as local peace villages that support Rwanda’s ongoing recovery efforts post-genocide.
 They will also visit other organizations fighting malnutrition at the community level, as well as those working to preserve natural resources through environmental conservation.
-In addition, multiple opportunities will be available during students’ free time, such as evening yoga classes, shopping for local crafts and fabrics, and walks through the University of Rwanda’s expansive arboretum.
-Open water swimming is not a sponsored activity in any DukeEngage program.

 A visual representation of the local community and GH’s place therein may be seen in this short video: https://www.youtube.com/watch?v=Br9ICxxaIBo.